Medable/iOS-SDK/iOSMedableSDK/README.md

 That's it, you are now ready to use the Medable SDK.
 Head on over to the [Integration](#integration) guide to continue your setup.

-Install the framework manually
+Manual Installation
 ------

-[Download the latest version](https://www.medable.com/downloads/ios/sdk/latest) and place it wherever you like inside your project structure.

-##### Now let’s link your project against the framework

-+ In XCode, click in your project’s root, select ‘General’ tab on the right, and scroll up until you see the ‘Linked Frameworks and Libraries’ section.
-+ Press the plus button.
-+ Select ‘Add other…’, browse to where you put the framework, select it and click ‘Open’.
-+ Now hit build and check everything goes well.
-+ Good!, now you have your project linked to iOSMedableSDK.framework.

-##### Now let’s link your project against required frameworks

-Enable Core Location services

-+ In XCode, click in your project’s root, select ‘General’ tab on the right, and scroll up until you see the ‘Linked Frameworks and Libraries’ section.
-+ Press the plus button.
-+ Search and add CoreLocation.framework.
-+ Add an entry to your app's info.plist file with this key NSLocationWhenInUseUsageDescription.
-The value you use for this is the message users will be presented when asking for permission to use location services.
-+ Now hit build and check everything goes well.

-### Linker

-Add a linker flag (-ObjC), this allows you to use class extensions provided by our framework.

-+ In XCode, click in your project’s root, select ‘Build Settings’ tab on the right, and search for ‘other linker flags’.
-+ Double click on the right side of it.
-+ Press the plus button.
-+ And write ‘-Objc’, without the quotes.

-Also, be sure to include the following system frameworks:

-+ ImageIO.framework
-+ SystemConfiguration.framework
-+ CoreText.framework
-+ MobileCoreServices.framework
-+ QuartzCore.framework
-+ CoreLocation.framework
-+ CFNetwork.framework
-+ CoreGraphics.framework
+Follow the [Manual Installation Guide](Documentation/manualInstall.md) for instructions on how to install the Medable iOS SDK manually.

 Swift
 -----

-The Medable is written in Objective-C but using it from your Swift application is pretty straightforward.
+The Medable SDK is written in Objective-C but using it from your Swift application is straightforward.
 Just add a bridging header to your app target:

     //
     //  MedableSwift-Bridging-Header.h